ilya-ilya/Advance_Wesnoth_Wars/README.md

 - Level-Up : Relative Healing : When an unit advance a level, instead of a full healing and being cured, it keep the missing HP, but statuses are cured.
 The special case when post-advancement Max-HP is smaller than pre-advanced is also handled.

-- Level-Up : Random Bonuses After Max Level Advancement : Units already AMLA (purple XP bar) gain an extra random ability or increased stat each time they level-up again.
+- *Updated* Level-Up : Random Bonuses After Max Level Advancement : Units already AMLA (purple XP bar) gain an extra random ability or increased stat each time they level-up again.

 - Level-Up : Promoted Leaders After Max Level Advancement : Post-level 3 standard units reaching their first AMLA level-up will be able to recruit the same units as the original leader, recall, and be prefixed 'Chief' with a bronze crown icon (keeping the Loyal icon in case).
 Excluded for special Heroes.

 - *Updated* Epic Heroes : The Leaders and Heroes (gold & silver crowns) gain an increase of 20% of their attributes and a small regeneration ability, making them harder to kill.
 Excluded for Promoted Leaders.

-- Learning from battlefield (Passive XP) : Extra XP for all units each turn (except for the ones not recalled).
+- *Updated* Learning from battlefield (Passive XP) : Extra XP for all units each turn (except for the ones not recalled), and double XP for AI for balancing.

 - Learning from healing (Max XP/turn for Healing) : Each turn, Healers will earn 1 XP for each adjacent wounded (but not-poisoned) ally, but you can limit the max/turn.

-- *Updated* Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
+- Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
 A warcry related to the fury level with also be displayed.

-- *Updated* Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
+- Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
 Awesome combined with NINJA WARS!

-- *NEW* Ninja Wars (Stealthy units) : Most of units will melee back-stabs, poison arrows, distract from ZoC, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
+- Ninja Wars (Stealthy units) : Most of units will melee back-stabs, poison arrows, distract from ZoC, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
 For funny PvP with fog-of-war focused on ambushes / hide&seek.

-- *NEW* Level-Up After Max Level Advancement : Increase Level Number (The unit level will continue growing with the AMLA level-ups)
+- *Updated* Level-Up After Max Level Advancement : Increase Level Number (The unit level will continue growing with the AMLA level-ups).
+Combined with Passive XP and AMLA Bonus, maximum experience is increased a percentaje every advancement (10% * Passive XP).

 - Also includes a PvPvE scenario : '4p - Ruvaak Mirage Atoll' optimized to be combined with all features.